The Cornea and Ocular Surface

 Common Cornea and Ocular Surface Conditions

 Conjunctivitis is an inflammation of the conjunctiva, the thin, transparent layer that lines the inner eyelid and covers the white part of the eye.
-The three main types of conjunctivitis are infectious, allergic and chemical.
-Common symptoms of conjunctivitis are red watery eyes, inflamed inner eyelids, blurred vision, a scratchy feeling in the eyes, and sometimes a puslike or watery discharge.
+The three main types of conjunctivitis are infectious, allergic, and chemical.
+Common symptoms of conjunctivitis are red watery eyes, inflamed inner eyelids, blurred vision, an itchy scratchy feeling in the eyes, and sometimes, a pus-like or watery discharge.

-In Keratoconus the corneal tissue is weakened and progressively thins and steepens which can distort vision even with glasses.
-Often specialty contact lenses are needed to see clearly and in severe cases corneal transplantation is required to obtain better vision.
-There are new treatments which show promise in stabilizing this progression without the need for corneal transplantation surgery in the less severe presentations of this disorder.
+Keratoconus causes the corneal tissue to weaken and progressively thins and steepen,s which can distort vision even with glasses.
+Often, specialty contact lenses are needed to see clearly, and in severe cases, corneal transplantation is required to obtain better vision.
+There are new treatments that show promise in stabilizing this progression without the need for corneal transplantation surgery in less severe presentations of this disorder.

 Fuch’s Endothelial Dystrophy